hkayann/THE_ECCG/README.md

 # THE_ECCG
 This is the repository of The Edge to Cloud Code Generator (ECCG).

 ## The ECCG is a web application that generates ready to use code/guide for designing IoT applications mainly designed for data scientists.
+You can access the application from the following URL: https://edgetocloudgenerator.herokuapp.com/the_eccg.

 ### The ECCG is tested with the following hardware: